Sumi Deguchi: Nao's divine possession

-In early 1892, nine-year-old Sumi witnessed Nao in a state of divine possession for the first time.
+In early 1892, the nine-year-old Sumi witnessed Nao in a state of divine possession for the first time.
 Returning from the house of Yone who had gone insane, Nao, in a thunderous and dignified voice, commanded Sumi to wake up, go to Yone's house, and order them to offer thirty-six candles to the god and pray.
 Sumi was terrified but obeyed the command.
-When she came back, Nao had returned to her usual self and she thanked for Sumi in her usual gentle voice.
+When she came back, Nao had returned to her usual self, and she thanked Sumi in her gentle voice.

 About this divine possession, Sumi heard from Nao that it began some days ago when she entered a dream-like state.
 She met a supremely noble God and felt the magnificent force emanating from him and entering her belly.
 The force rose like a ball towards her throat, pushing open her mouth against her will and emitting a magnificent and loud voice.
 Too worried, Nao asked the God questions in her usual voice, and the God answered them in his manly and grave voice through her throat.
 Through those sessions, the God possessing Nao named Himself as Ushitora no Konjin and declared that he is the God which would reconstruct the entire world.
 Sumi later stated that in the beginning Nao was utterly bewildered by the sudden possession of the God with such a grandiose intention.
-Discreet Nao was worried if what the God told her was false, it would cause trouble for people.
+The discreet Nao was worried that if what the God told her was false, it would cause trouble for people.
 However, through day and night sessions with the God, Nao came to learn that she had to endure the hardships as the result of the cause arisen in the age of the gods, and the God made her endure them so that she could become a divine medium.
 Thus, she gradually formed a firm resolution to save the world.

-In a state of divine possession, Nao woke up Sumi (and left Ryō asleep) even on freezing nights and ordered her to sprinkle salt, water or soil in certain spots of the neighborhood.
-According to the God, it was to cleanse the land where he should dwell but had totally been desecrated.
+In a state of divine possession, Nao often woke up Sumi (and left Ryō asleep) even on freezing nights and ordered her to sprinkle salt, water or soil in certain spots of the neighborhood.
+According to the God, it was to cleanse the land where he should dwell but had been completely desecrated.
 Despite occasional anxieties, Sumi obeyed such orders because of her optimistic personality and the joy that she felt when she heard her mother's gentle voice after the errands.